Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in relativistic physics: from toy models to finite density QCD

+The XY model is an extremely useful benchmark case for CL as the sign problem can be circumvented in other ways, for example by using imaginary asymmetries or dual variables in a world-line formulation..
+Results from both of these alternate approaches have been compared to calculations done with CL for the three-dimensional XY model at non-zero chemical potential~\cite{aarts2010,JHEP20100820}.
+The CL results turn out to be very promising for the ordered phase at low temperatures but fail to reproduce known answers for the disordered (high-temperature) phase.
+From this failure, first criteria for the correctness of CL results have been extracted, as already discussed above.
+Similar conclusions on the applicability of the CL method have been reached in a recent study for the $O(3)$ model~\cite{Katz2017}.

-\item {\it XY model} -- Results using CL in the three-dimensional XY model at non-zero chemical potential~\cite{JHEP20100820} turn out to be very promising for the ordered phase, but fail to reproduce known answers for the disordered (high-temperature) phase.
-The XY model is useful for testing CL because the sign problem can be circumvented in other ways, for example using dual variables in a world-line formulation.
-Moreover, the model is very sensitive to instabilities in the algorithm - just as heavy-dense QCD is.
-The instabilities in the algorithm can be eliminated by the addition of adaptive stepsize to the Langevin evolution, which had been shown to work in the three-dimensional XY model at non-zero chemical potential and in the heavy-dense limit of QCD (HQCD)~\cite{AARTS2010154}.
-Adaptive step size prevents the CL trajectory from changing by too large a value, thereby diverting from the real axis and into the complex plane.
+Moreover, the model is very sensitive to instabilities in the algorithm -- just as heavy-dense QCD is, see also below.
+The instabilities in the algorithm can be eliminated by the addition of adaptive stepsize to the Langevin evolution, which was first shown to work in the three-dimensional XY model at non-zero chemical potential.
+As remarked above, the adaptive step size mitigates the issue of unstable CL trajectories by preventing overly large changes in the Markov process.
 Another way to improve the convergence of CL in the XY model is by dynamic stabilization, which forces the Langevin trajectory to remain near the real axis by means of unitary transformations~\cite{Lattice2017AttanasioJager}.
 These transformations modify the drift function to prevent large excursions in the imaginary direction~\cite{Seiler2017StatusOfCL,Lattice2016AttanasioJager}.